quicwg/ops-drafts/draft-ietf-quic-manageability.md

 This document discusses manageability of the QUIC transport protocol, focusing on the implications of QUIC's design and wire image on network operations involving QUIC traffic.
-Its intended audience is network and service operators who rely on the use of transport-aware network functions and the implementors of those functions.
+Its intended audience is network operators and equipment vendors who rely on the use of transport-aware network functions and the implementors of those functions.

 --- middle